Yuzmi/miam/INSTALL.md

 And add this line:

 ```
-*/30 * * * * php /var/www/miam/bin/console miam:parse:feeds used --env=prod --no-debug
+*/30 * * * * php /var/www/miam/bin/console miam:parse:feeds subscribed --env=prod --no-debug
 ```

 It will parse your feeds automatically every 30 minutes.
-The "used" argument will only parse the feeds you're subscribed to.
+The "subscribed" argument will only parse the feeds you're subscribed to.
-Don't forget the options, your logs will explode otherwise.
+Don't forget the options or your logs will explode.

 #### Add an admin (optional)
 ```